-All graduate students are required to take Music 201 (Projects in New Music Performance), Music 210 (Musical Analysis), Music 228 (Conducting)-optional for CS/EP students, and Music 291 (Problems and Methods of Music Research and Performance).
+All graduate students are required to take Music 201 (Projects in New Music Performance) as outlined under each area, Music 210 (Musical Analysis), Music 228 (Conducting)-optional for CS/EP students, and Music 291 (Problems and Methods of Music Research and Performance).
 Students who completed Music 210, 228, and 291 during their master's degree program at UCSD, do not need to retake those courses for their doctoral curriculum.